-Guardianship proceedings are Court proceedings where someone is appointed as the “guardian” for another person who is a minor or incapacitated.
+Guardianships are Court proceedings where someone is appointed as the “guardian” for another person who is a minor or is incapacitated.
 The guardian makes decisions about the ward’s well being including their living arrangements and health care.
 The guardian must report to the Court annually and provide a medical report.

-The process of being appointed as a guardian or conservator can be quite complicated and costly.
-Some family members file these proceedings without the aid of an attorney, but most need legal assistance to meet all of the requirements and procedures.
-We can help with any of these steps or requirements.
+The process of being appointed as a guardian or conservator can be complicated and costly.
+We can provide legal assistance to help you meet all of the requirements and follow all the legal procedures.
+We can also help advise you regarding any of these steps or requirements.

 Guardianship and Conservatorship initial procedures include: